benzino77/tasmocompiler/README.md

 #### How it works?

 The easiest way is to look at the screenshots (the whole process is five steps only).
-After compilation you will be able to download three files:
+After compilation you will be able to download four (or three for ESP32 boards) files:

 1. Your new `firmware.bin` file, which can be uploaded to your device via Tasmota WebGUI, espotool, ESPEasy flasher or any other tool you used to use to flash your device
+2. Compressed file `firmware.bin.gz` (not available for ESP32 boards)
-2. `platformio.ini` file, to check what options for platformio were used to compile the custom firmware file
+3. `platformio_override.ini` file, to check what options for platformio were used to compile the custom firmware file
-3. `user_config_override.h` file to check what features are included/excluded from resulting firmware
+4. `user_config_override.h` file to check what features are included/excluded from resulting firmware

 The links to download these files will show up under _Compiling progress_ field (look at the bottom of the last screenshot). **These links will show up only when compilation is successful**.

-You have to upload only the first `firmware.bin` file to your device.
+You have to upload only `firmware.bin` or `firmawre.bin.gz` file to your device.
 How to do that is perfeclty described on [Tasmota wiki](https://github.com/arendst/Sonoff-Tasmota/wiki/Flashing).

 ![Step01](./docs/images/step01.png)
 ![Step02](./docs/images/step02.png)